New London (CDP), New Hampshire: Geography

 The CDP occupies the central part of the town of New London, extending northwest to County Road and southeast past Squires Lane but not as far as Ridgeview Road/Quail Run.
 To the north the CDP extends beyond Seamans Road but not as far as Birch Acres Road, while to the south the CDP reaches to Lion Brook, south of Balsam Acres.

 New Hampshire Route 114 is Main Street through the village, leading northwest 13 mi to Grantham and south 12 mi to Bradford.
 Interstate 89 passes 2 mi southwest of the CDP, with access from Exits 11 and 12.

 According to the U.S. Census Bureau, the New London CDP has a total area of 2.9 sqkm, of which 4986 sqm, or 0.17%, are water.
 The CDP occupies a wide ridgetop which forms a watershed divide.
-The southwest side of the CDP drains toward Lion Brook, a headwaters of the Lane River in neighboring Sutton, which is part of the Warner River watershed, while the northeast side drains to Pleasant Lake, the outlet of which is a tributary of the Blackwater River.
+The southwestern side of the CDP drains toward Lion Brook, a headwater of the Lane River in neighboring Sutton, which is part of the Warner River watershed, while the northeastern side drains to Pleasant Lake, the outlet of which is a tributary of the Blackwater River.
 Both the Warner and the Blackwater River are part of the Contoocook River watershed, leading east to the Merrimack River.